-This study will explore whether or not the TCM course is also helpful for Teaching Assistants/Learning Support Assistants and children with special educational needs and disabilities (SEND) which include some emotional or behavioural difficulties.
+This explored whether or not the TCM course is also helpful for Teaching Assistants/Learning Support Assistants and children with special educational needs and disabilities (SEND) which included some emotional or behavioural difficulties.

-We are working with a total of nine schools on the STEER project, three of which are specialist schools.
-The study will run from September 2015 until March 2016.
+We worked with a total of nine schools on the STEER project, three of which are specialist schools.
+The study ran from September 2015 to March 2016.

 Read a recent feature on the STARS project on our Exposure page.